 Telephone: (620) 767-5911

-Hours: Open daily for lunch and supper (although not open for Sunday supper)
+Access: Open daily for lunch and supper (although not open for Sunday supper)

 Historical Significance: Seth Hays, who was the great grandson of Daniel Boone and cousin of Kit Carson, came to Council Grove in 1857 to trade with the Kaw Indians.
 He originally built a log house out of which he traded.
 In 1859, he put up the large building originally called the Frame Store.
 The building has seen many uses in the early days; it was a gathering place for meals, mail distribution, court trials, church meetings, political speeches, and an early, bawdier form of dinner theater.
 Early patrons included Jesse James and General George Armstrong Custer.
 It was later remodeled as the Hays House Restaurant.

 Available Facilities: The Hays House, a longtime restaurant, is known as the oldest continuously operating restaurant west of the Mississippi.

 Exhibits: Today, the Hays House contains many historical artifacts, including artwork, arrowheads, other American Indian relics, and a notable crystal collection.
 There is an outdoor exhibit in front of the building.